-If any of these discs become ruptured or wear down, the vertebrae will press against each other, causing back pain.
+If any of these discs become ruptured or worn down, the vertebrae will press against each other, causing back pain.
 When this occurs, the vertebra may also pinch nerves, inducing pain that radiates along the length of the nerve, possibly affecting the buttocks or the legs.

 When these issues result in chronic pain or limit a person’s range of motion, a doctor may recommend spinal fusion surgery.
 This procedure fuses together two or more vertebrae to eliminate motion between them.
-By creating one solid bone, stability of the spine is restored.
+By creating one solid bone, the stability of the spine is restored.
 During the surgery, pressure will be released from affected nerves, thus reducing pain.

 Purpose of Spinal Fusion Surgery

 Spine surgery isn’t a cure-all for back issues.
-As with any surgery, it’s considered as a last resort, when conservative treatment hasn’t yielded results.
+As with any surgery, it’s considered a last resort, when conservative treatment hasn’t yielded results.